simplecov-ruby/simplecov/README.md

 ### Timeout for merge

 Of course, your cached coverage data is likely to become invalid at some point.
-Thus, result sets that are older than SimpleCov.merge_timeout will not be used any more.
-By default, the timeout is 600 seconds (10 minutes), and you can raise (or lower) it by specifying `SimpleCov.merge_timeout 3600` (1 hour), or, inside a configure/start block, with just "merge_timeout 3600".
+Thus, result sets that are older than `SimpleCov.merge_timeout` will not be used any more.
+By default, the timeout is 600 seconds (10 minutes), and you can raise (or lower) it by specifying `SimpleCov.merge_timeout 3600` (1 hour), or, inside a configure/start block, with just `merge_timeout 3600`.

 You can deactivate merging altogether with `SimpleCov.use_merging false`.